JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 The `beanClass` attribute sets a bean class that specifies one or several properties annotated with the [`@Attribute`](%gh-ic%/platform/util/src/com/intellij/util/xmlb/annotations/Attribute.java) annotation.
 Note that bean classes do not follow the JavaBean standard.
-Implement [`PluginAware`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/PluginAware.java) to obtain information about the plugin providing the actual extension.
+Implement [`PluginAware`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/PluginAware.java) to obtain information about the plugin providing the actual extension (see [](#error-handling)).

-The `interface` attribute sets an interface the plugin that contributes to the extension point must implement.
+Alternatively, the `interface` attribute sets an interface the plugin that contributes to the extension point must then implement.

 The `area` attribute determines the scope in which the extension will be instantiated.
 As extensions should be stateless, it is **not** recommended to use non-default.